Nicaragua - Land of Lakes and Volcanoes

 Day 1-Join trip in Granada

-Arrive in Granada.
-A city steeped in history, Granada is characterised by bright-coloured Spanish-colonial architecture.
-The ambiance is very pleasant and there is a wide array of restaurants and bars, especially along the boulevard from the central park to the shores of Lake Nicaragua.
-Due to the number of evening flights into Managua, your Leader plans to do the welcome meeting on the morning of day two, and will leave a message in reception with details on timings and everything else that you'll need for the day.
-There are no other activities planned, so you are free to arrive into Granada at any time.
-If you would like to receive an airport transfer today, you'll need to arrive into Augusto C. Sandino International Airport Managua (airport code MGA) which is 44km, around one hour from our hotel.
-If your flight arrives earlier in the day, perhaps you might choose to head out and explore this vibrant city.
+Our tour starts today in Granada.
+Nicaragua's oldest town, Granada is steeped in history and characterised by its brightly coloured Spanish colonial buildings.
+The quaint cobbled streets lead you from church to church and are lined with peaceful cafes, local restaurants and lively rooftop bars.
+Due to the number of evening flights into Managua, our tour leader plans to hold the welcome meeting on the morning of day two.
+They'll leave a message in reception with details on timings and everything else you'll need for the day.
+There are no other activities planned, so you're free to arrive into Granada at any time.
+If you'd like an airport transfer today, you'll need to arrive into Augusto C. Sandino International Airport Managua (MGA) which is a one-hour drive from our hotel.
+If your flight arrives earlier in the day, you might like to head out and explore this vibrant city.
 Walk down to the central plaza, marvel at the striking yellow cathedral and relax in one of the many restaurants or cafes.

 2